top of page

 The Gap: Why Many Indian Suppliers Still Miss Global Opportunities

 Despite strong demand, a large number of Indian suppliers are still unable to fully capitalize on the China+1 shift.
+The key challenges include:

 • Lack of international visibility